 Group Therapy Essay

-Human is born in the group of people such as family, social, cultural and religious groups.
-These groups shape everyday life of the person and their behaviors as well.
+Human is born in a group of people such as family, social, cultural, and religious groups.
+These groups shape the everyday life of the person and their behaviors as well.
 Group therapy is a type of psychotherapy in which there are one or more therapists working with a group of people at the same time.
-Because of human nature to act in a group, therefore, the group therapy can be an effective source of persuasions, stabilization, and support for the people who are involved in the group therapy.
-The therapy is widely used to tackle the people at the same time who have same issues and is considered as effective.
+Because of human nature to act in a group, therefore, group therapy can be an effective source of persuasion, stabilization, and support for the people who are involved in group therapy.
+The therapy is widely used to tackle people at the same time who have the same issues and is considered as effective.
 It is a process of interaction between a group of people and the discussion is used to treat several disorders and health issues as well.
-The therapy is also helpful in treating the behavioral issues.
+The therapy is also helpful in treating behavioral issues.
 The creation of the group is essential in the group as the group has an impact on the behavior and attitude of people.
 The choice of group is important as the group members can influence the people positively and negatively.
-The paper aims to explore the development of the group therapy, role of World War II, and the impact of group therapy treatment on the treatment of drug users.
+The paper aims to explore the development of group therapy, the role of World War II, and the impact of group therapy treatment on the treatment of drug users.

-Because the group therapy has aimed for certain recovery or treatment of health or behavioral issues so the development of the group has stages as well.
-The first phase of the group is attention, relationship building, orientation and establishment of the safe working environment.
-In the second phase of the group, people share their personal experiences, several coping strategies are advised and therapy is being carried out.
-The last stage of the group therapy is the deliberate but positive end of the group therapy (Flores & Georgi, 2005).
-Groups are developed to enrich the experiences of people, ensure the guidance and support in the time of the crises as well as positive reinforcement.
-While thinking about the activities or tasks for the group sessions, it is essential to be sensitive to the cultural, religious and other sensitive aspects of the group members.
+Because group therapy has aimed at certain recovery or treatment of health or behavioral issues so the development of the group has stages as well.
+The first phase of the group is attention, relationship building, orientation, and establishment of a safe working environment.
+In the second phase of the group, people share their personal experiences, several coping strategies are advised and therapy is carried out.
+The last stage of group therapy is the deliberate but positive end of group therapy (Flores & Georgi, 2005).
+Groups are developed to enrich the experiences of people, ensure guidance and support in times of crises as well positive reinforcement.
+While thinking about the activities or tasks for the group sessions, it is essential to be sensitive to the cultural, religious, and other sensitive aspects of the group members.
 The leader of the group must consult the members privately to understand their difficulties and growth during the therapy.
-Group therapy can have negative impacts if it is led by poorly trained and unskilled therapist.
+Group therapy can have negative impacts if it is led by a poorly trained and unskilled therapist.

-The concept of the group therapy emerged after World War II because after the World War II there was a large number of soldiers who needed help and therapists preferred to treat them in groups.
-The number of psychiatric causalities was high during and after the war and individual treatment was not possible so the therapists in the military made the decision of using group treatment method (Vlastelica, 2011).
-The therapy resulted in the positive outcome in the soldiers and therefore was used widely post World War II.
+The concept of group therapy emerged after World War II because after World War II there was a large number of soldiers who needed help and therapists preferred to treat them in groups.
+The number of psychiatric causalities was high during and after the war and individual treatment was not possible so the therapists in the military made the decision of using the group treatment method (Vlastelica, 2011).
+The therapy resulted in a positive outcome in the soldiers and therefore was used widely post-World War II.
 The therapeutic group activities can be traced back to the experiment of the Northfield experiment.
-During this experiment, many army officers and patients who were traumatized by the war were gathered in the group and it was analyzed how being in a group is effective for the positive outcome.
+During this experiment, many army officers and patients who were traumatized by the war were gathered in the group and it was analyzed how being in a group is effective for a positive outcome.

-Group therapy is widely being used in treating the substance use disorders (SUDs).
-The group therapy for the substance abusers has been in use for a long and in the year 1988, it was estimated that 94% of the treatment has group therapy element in the treatment (Weiss, Jaffee, de Menil, & Cogley, 2004).
-The teens or the adults usually use drugs or alcohol in the company of other people so group therapy can benefit in replicating their experience.
+Group therapy is widely used in treating substance use disorders (SUDs).
+Group therapy for substance abusers has been in use for a long and in the year 1988, it was estimated that 94% of the treatment has a group therapy element in the treatment (Weiss, Jaffee, de Menil, & Cogley, 2004).
+Teens or adults usually use drugs or alcohol in the company of other people so group therapy can benefit in replicating their experience.
 When asked 80% of the teens preferred group therapy over a web-based activity (Kaminer, 2005).

-The group helps them understand that their struggles as well as struggles of their peers, development of the techniques for socializing and peer’s feedback which will enhance their ability to cope as well as share their experience.
-Substance abuse treatment group is primarily fixed group where at the start of the group participants are asked they are not allowed to miss any session.
-The relapse rate is high for the drug users and discontinues treatment and this is true in the first month of the treatment.
-In the initial month, the clients are emotional, mentally and physically fragile along with external stress, subgrouping, personal conflicts and lack of the ability of the leader (Flores & Georgi, 2005).
-At that time, the therapist can play a role and derive some motivational technique to keep the interest of the members and help them stay motivated and active.
+The group helps them understand their struggles as well as the struggles of their peers, the development of the techniques for socializing, and peer feedback which will enhance their ability to cope as well as share their experiences.
+The substance abuse treatment group is primarily a fixed group where at the start of the group participants are asked if they are not allowed to miss any session.
+The relapse rate is high for drug users who discontinue treatment and this is true in the first month of the treatment.
+In the initial month, the clients are emotional, mentally, and physically fragile along with external stress, subgrouping, personal conflicts, and lack of the ability of the leader (Flores & Georgi, 2005).
+At that time, the therapist can play a role and derive some motivational techniques to keep the interest of the members and help them stay motivated and active.

 References